BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_2_Spending_a_Transaction_to_a_Multisig.md

 ## Find Your Funds

-To start with, you need to find your funds; your computer doesn't know to look for them, because they're not associated with any addresses in your walet.
+To start with, you need to find your funds; your computer doesn't know to look for them, because they're not associated with any addresses in your wallet.
 You can alert `bitcoind` to do so using the `importaddress` command:
 ```
 $ bitcoin-cli -named importaddress address=2NAGfA4nW6nrZkD5je8tSiAcYB9xL2xYMCz
 ```